 Yes, this Saint after my very own heart, united with the very love my mother had for me, continues, “But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it and how from childhood you have been acquainted with the sacred writings which are able to instruct you for salvation through faith in Christ Jesus.
 All scripture is indeed inspired by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.”

 Oh, and Paul, how true it is that the time of your departure has came, and how you must entrust your mission to me!
 But as you rejoiced in being sacrificed for the truth, may I rejoice likewise!
 As you fought the good fight, may I fight likewise!
 As you have kept the faith, may I keep it likewise!
 So strongly did you keep it, that to this very day you are alive in the hearts of faithful men.
-Might I, through the power of the Incarnate Word, set in them the very same spark as you!
+May I, through the power of the Incarnate Word, set in them the very same spark as you did!
 And on this day, O Paul, your words, by the power of the Word of God, dwell in my heart.
-Might I speak true to that Word, so that the truth of God might become well known in my day!
+May I speak true to that Word, that the truth of God become well known in my day!
 Yes, for you there is laid up the crown of righteousness.
-The Lord, the righteous judge, will award you on that Day– and not only you, but “all who have loved his appearing.”
+The Lord, the righteous judge, will award you on that Day–and not only you, but “all who have loved his appearing.”
 Oh Paul, how kind, how gentle, how right you are!
 Let us all be worthy of the appearing of God among us!

 Dear heavenly Father, by the power of truth and love, which I have engaged since the earliest of my days, send this word out.
 Send this word out that the whole world may come to love and live in the Lord.
 Send the very body of God to them, just as you are sending it to me!
 Send out your Son Jesus Christ to all the world, that they may see!
 Oh God, bring him!
 Bring him soon!